 - Determining whether communication with the St. Olaf community is necessary when a report of sexual assault, stalking, dating violence, or domestic violence has been received;

 - Reviewing and recommending improvements to Title IX policies and protocols in light of the experiences of Reporting and Responding Parties;

 - Coordinating and overseeing data collection and reporting in compliance with relevant federal and state statutes, regulations, and guidance.

-The CORE Team seeks to protect and safeguard the privacy of all individuals involved in the process while performing a careful assessment of and response to reports of Sexual and Interpersonal Violence.
+The CORE Team seeks to protect and safeguard the privacy of all individuals involved in the process while performing a careful assessment of and response to reports of sexual harassment.

 c) Full Title IX Team

 The Title IX Team is led by the Title IX Coordinator and includes the following individuals:

 |St. Olaf College Title IX Team|

 |Title IX and Section 504 Coordinator||Pamela McDowell||Tomson Hall 180||507-786-3465|